Source: Facebook, Quora, Twitter("X")

 I should add that consciousness in all its guises bewilders me - just not the staple mysteries of analytic philosophy of mind.

-One of the many many disconcerting facets of the transformer revolution in AI is that digital zombies can now expound ideas more lucidly than their proponents:
+One of the many many disconcerting facets of the transformer revolution in AI is that digital zombies can often now expound ideas more lucidly than their proponents:

 DP: Explain how philosopher David Pearce argues that non-materialist physicalism resolves (1) The Hard Problem; and (2) the phenomenal binding problem: e.g. Non-materialist physicalism vs Grok.

-Brains conceived as lumps of cheesy porridge are artefact of a false naïve realist theory of perception.
+Brains conceived as lumps of cheesy porridge are an artefact of a false naïve realist theory of perception.
 Brains don’t create consciousness; rather, they are a facet of it.
 But consciousness in all its guises still mystifies me.
 My working assumption is non-materialist physicalism.
 Experience discloses the “fire” in the equations, the essence of the physical.
-The Hard Problem is an artefact of bad metaphysics.
+The Hard Problem is an artefact of ill-conceived materialist metaphysics.
 But why does consciousness - conceived as the intrinsic nature of the world’s fundamental quantum fields - exist at all?

 I have no answer.